teannafeng/paper-brm-modified-em/README.md

-This repository contains the code for the manuscript submitted to *Behavior Research Methods* on 2025-09-03.
+This repository contains the supplemental files and code for the manuscript submitted to *Behavior Research Methods* on 2025-09-03.

 ## Manuscript information